Appearance

 - src/styles/themes.cssimap

 IMAP server commands for accessing Coleo mail with any email client.
+This is a legacy/local workflow.
+For production human email, use the required Postmark-style gateway flow with fixed sender/receiver addresses.

 imap serve